Excel Troubleshooting (Table of Contents)

 Example #1 – Troubleshooting Formula that gives #N/A Error

 #N/A errors are so common.
-You might have come across this specific error many of the times while working with spreadsheet formulas.
-Specifically, this error can widely be considered as associated with lookup formulae such as VLOOKUP, HLOOKUP, or simply LOOKUP formula in Excel.
+You might have encountered this specific error many times while working with spreadsheet formulas.
+Specifically, this error can be widely associated with lookup formulae such as VLOOKUP, HLOOKUP, or simply Lthe OOKUP formula in Excel.

 Consider an example as shown below.
-In this example, we have the Name of the person, their Age, and the Location where they work.
+In this example, we have the person’s name, age, and location where they work.
 See the screenshot below:

 We want to check the Age details for a person named “Kanchan”.
 We will use the VLOOKUP to check whether any age details for Kanchan are available with us.

 Step 1: In cell F2, use the VLOOKUP formula to get the details for Kanchan.
-We’ve used E2 as a lookup_value parameter under VLOOKUP as it is the cell where the name “Kanchan” is stored (which we want to find Age for) A2:C4 is the range for table_array, since we wanted to check the Age value for Kanchan under this table.
-Col_index_num should be 2 as we have Age as a second column of the table.
-Finally, we want to have an exact match for lookup_value; therefore, we use FALSE, zero as a [range_lookup] parameter.
+We’ve used E2 as a lookup_value parameter under VLOOKUP as it is the cell where the name “Kanchan” is stored (which we want to find Age for) A2:C4 is the range for table_array since we wanted to check the Age value for Kanchan under this table.
+Col_index_num should be 2 as we have Aged as a second column of the table.
+Finally, we want an exact match for lookup_value; therefore, we use FALSE, zero as a [range_lookup] parameter.

 Now, if you Press Enter key, you’ll get a #N/A error as shown below: